flaviotsf/flaviotsf.github.io/_posts/2012-01-01-Redirect-System.md

 ---

-The ATD Redirect System was born soon after we started discussing what we could do to have an effective lead scoring algorithm at ATD.
+The ATD Redirect System was born soon after we started discussing what we could do to have an effective lead scoring algorithm.

-We have a pretty sophisticated web analytics implementation but we wanted to ensure we had an effective way to track incoming links from emails.
-If we are promoting an external site that is outside our web properties we can still track tagging.
+We have a pretty sophisticated web analytics implementation and we wanted to ensure we had an effective way to track incoming links from emails.
+If we are promoting an external site outside our web properties, we can still track tagging.

 Emails are a primary form of communication between ATD and its members